-It is therefore recommended that Council MAKES the City of Joondalup Fencing Amendment Local Law 2021, as detailed in Attachment 1 to this Report, for the purposes of public advertising.
+It is therefore recommended that Council MAKES the City of Joondalup Fencing Amendment Local Law 2021, as detailed in Attachment 1 to Report CJ076-06/21, for the purposes of public advertising.

 The Dividing Fences Act 1961 allows local governments to create local laws to prescribe the standards for sufficient fences throughout the district.
 This standard is used by the courts when ruling on disputes between neighbours around dividing fence issues.